Similarity Field Theory: A Mathematical Framework for Intelligence

 This paper formalizes this intuition by proposing a mathematical framework, \textbf{Similarity Field Theory}.
 Just as classical mechanics relies on calculus to analyze the continuous variation of physical quantities, Similarity Field Theory provides the essential constructs to analyze how intelligent systems preserve, modify, and generate similarity structures.
 We begin by establishing our foundational constructs—entities, concepts, and a similarity field.
 We then describe system evolution via a sequence $Z_p=(X_p,S^{(p)})$ and introduce a generative operator, culminating in a formal, operational definition of intelligence as the capacity to preserve conceptual structure under generation.

+A core implication of the present framework is the working view that the world available to cognition is not given in wholly direct access, but is organized through subjective perspective, similarity relations, and stable relational regularities.
+On this view, what models learn from human data is not the concept in itself, but an operationalized form of the concept as mediated by human observation, judgment, and description.
+This implication is especially consequential for safety: AI systems may be aligned less to safety as such than to human understandings and descriptions of safety.
+What humans identify, describe, or institutionalize as ``safe'' need not fully determine the underlying safety concept.

-\paragraph{Contributions.} To support rapid assessment by reviewers, we summarize core contributions. \begin{itemize} \item A first-principles framework that treats graded, possibly asymmetric similarity as the primitive substrate for cognition and intelligence, with fibres as superlevel sets that define conceptual membership. \item A sequence-based evolution formalism, including a strengthened stability theorem that characterizes anchors versus eventual confinement and an incompatibility theorem showing how asymmetry forbids reciprocal inclusion under self-set thresholds. \item An operational, generative definition of intelligence in terms of fibre preservation and coverage/fidelity measures, applicable across models and modalities. \item A program for interpretability that views networks as compositions of calibrated similarity fields and demonstrates how pairwise typicality probes recover aggregate cognitive structure. \end{itemize}
+\paragraph{Contributions.} To support rapid assessment by reviewers, we summarize core contributions. \begin{itemize} \item A first-principles framework that treats graded, possibly asymmetric similarity as the primitive substrate for cognition and intelligence, with fibers as superlevel sets that define conceptual membership.